Erechtheus/sia/README.md

 Then start any external annotators that you want to use.
 Configure the annotators to use by creating an `application.properties` file in the current directory and add the annotators you want to use.

-If you don't specify one, a default configuration is applied:
+If you don't specify one, the following default configuration is applied:

 ```properties
 sia.annotators.banner=false